nsacyber/Windows-Secure-Host-Baseline/Adobe Reader/README.md

 ## Download Adobe Reader DC

 [Adobe Reader DC Download](https://get.adobe.com/reader/)

+You can use the Get-AdobeReaderInstaller command in the [AdobeReader.ps1](./Scripts/AdobeReader.ps1) file in the [scripts folder](./Scripts) to download a specific version of Adobe Reader DC.
+Example: **Get-AdobeReaderInstaller -Version '2015.016.20039'** Adobe Reader DC version numbers that can be used with this script can be found on [Adobe Reader for Windows page](http://www.adobe.com/support/downloads/product.jsp?platform=windows&product=10).

 ## Guidance
 NSA Information Assurance has a security guide for Adobe Reader DC called [Recommendations for Configuring Adobe Acrobat Reader DC in a Windows Environment](https://www.iad.gov/iad/library/ia-guidance/security-configuration/applications/recommendations-for-configuring-adobe-acrobat-reader-dc-in-a-windows-environment.cfm)